All Open A.S. Positions

 No items found

-External Vice President of Statewide Affairs Office - (No Openings)
+External Vice President of Statewide Affairs Office - (6 Open Positions)

 The External Vice President of Statewide Affairs Office is the official representative body of all students to the Federal Government, State Government, UC Regents, UC System-wide administration, UC Student Association, and US Student Association.